Off pist skiing in Japan - Powder, Sushi and Onsen

 Day 7

 First day in the area around Furano.
 The peaks and resorts here are higher and even if the vertical is the same as in Niseko the snow is often drier and the air is colder.
 Even here there are hot springs and delicious food.
-What surprised us most in Japan is not only the skiing but also the food is wonderful.
+What surprised us most in Japan is not only the skiing, but also how wonderful the food is.

 Day 8